November 2024

 Market values can fall as well as rise and this is only a snapshot in time.
 As you can see, and as anticipated, some markets in this snapshot have performed better than others, although this is not a guarantee of future performance.

-The new tax year 2024/2025 and the summer ahead
+The tax year 2024/2025 passes its half term and autumn begins

-Checking and reviewing all your financial arrangements is always recommended, but perhaps more than ever this late spring.
-There are many political facets to this year, both in the UK and abroad with general elections expected both here, and certainly in America.
+Checking and reviewing all your financial arrangements is always recommended, but perhaps more than ever this autumn.
+There are many political facets to this year, both in the UK and abroad, and being ready with your overall financial planning and household budgeting is likely to be a far better position than addressing financial issues at hand later.
+The recent UK Budget announcements, along with the change in political direction in America, will make changes as we look forward,

-With bank holidays ahead and the summer, along with the Olympics in Paris, to enjoy, we look forward to working with you into the future.
+We look forward to working with you into the future.

 Keith Churchouse FPFS